 For my family’s gift exchange a couple of years ago, we opted for a “books and board games” theme.
 Do you think they cared that their board game came from the thrift shop?
 Nope.

-This year, we chose to do another white elephant gift exchange with the theme that all gifts must be purchased from local small businesses.
+Last year, we chose to do another white elephant gift exchange with the theme that all gifts must be purchased from local small businesses.
+This year, there are no guidelines other than price.
+We can find whatever we like that we think others will enjoy.
 I’ve got a few ideas on what we’ll do and am working on gathering things up now.

 If You Like Eco-Friendly White Elephant Gifts, You Might Also Like